 - Buy smart.
 This is where it all starts.
 While the price is always important, it shouldn’t be the only factor in your purchasing decision(remember the 80% rule mentioned earlier).
 Researching on your own today is simple, but you should always consider the perspective of an outside sales consultant (or several) before you make your final decision.

 - Have your network (and assets connected to it) managed.
 This means having your devices monitored, updated, and protected by a professional managed IT services company.
 The average cost of unmanaged PCs is $5,000 per year2.
 Even before factoring in your time lost, this pays for itself.
 In addition, having an unmanaged device makes you a sitting duck for cybercriminals.

 - In today’s world, technology from any major brand is generally equally reliable.
 So, the trend from many smart buyers today is to focus less on “best of breed” in every single technology category and more on streamlining purchases across a smaller list of manufacturers.

 - Train your employees.
 Regular training enhances proper usage of your assets and minimizes the risk of cyber attacks such as ransomware.

 Within All Covered, the IT Services Division of Konica Minolta, there are IT professionals available to make the best recommendations for any need.
 Their goal is to be your trusted partner – providing a true “concierge” service that allows you to obtain the right products quickly and efficiently.
 Additionally, All Covered can be there to help you manage and protect your assets – regardless of where you get them.
+Our ECM services can help store and secure your content.
 Working with a professional IT management organization, such as All Covered, can help ensure that you are focused on supporting the mission of your organization – not just IT.